ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping/index.md

 - Sorting works out of the box in the group column.
 You can test this by clicking on the group column header.

-- The country and sport columns used for grouping are still shown as normal.
+- The country and year columns used for grouping are still shown as normal.
 You can hide them by adding `hide: true` to their `colDef` as illustrated in the Multi Auto Column example.

 <grid-example title='Auto Column Group' name='auto-column-group' type='generated' options='{ "enterprise": true, "exampleHeight": 515, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "setfilter"] }'></grid-example>